 Storage

-Here are some tips to best preserve the bread of the dead, keeping it fresh and tasty:
+Here are some tips to best store the bread of the dead, so it stays fresh and flavorful:

-Airtight Container: After the Bread of the Dead has completely cooled, store it in an airtight container.
-This way, it will remain soft and not lose moisture
+Airtight container: Once the bread of the dead has completely cooled, store it in an airtight container.
+In this way, it will remain soft and won’t lose moisture.

-Cool and Dry Place: Store the container in a cool, dry place, away from heat or moisture sources.
-If well sealed, the Bread of the Dead can stay fresh for about 4-5 days.
+Cool, dry environment: Store the container in a cool, dry place, away from heat or moisture sources.
+If well closed, the bread of the dead can remain fresh for about 4-5 days.

 Author image